Rayala07/development-diary/Mini-projects/README.md

 ---

+### 4. Todo List App
+**Description**:
+An interactive todoList webpage created using **HTML, CSS & Javascript**.
+This mini=project helped me understand and learn how to add and fetch data from Arrays/Objects using loops in JavaScript

+**Highlights**:
+- Grid layout for todo-input, date and add-todo button
+- Styled text and buttom for better user readability
+- Clean and minimal design

+**Tech Used**:
+- HTML5
+- CSS3
+- Javascript

+📁 Folder: `/Todo-app`

-## 🚀 Current Phase: JavaScript Begins!
+## 🚀 Current Phase: JavaScript in-Progress !

-Now that I've completed **HTML & CSS fundamentals**, I'm diving into **JavaScript** to add interactivity to my projects.
+I'm diving deep into **JavaScript** to add interactivity and efficiency to my projects.
-Future mini-projects will include form validation, DOM manipulation, and simple web apps.
+Looking forward to build full-stack projects.

 ---